navnit29/HomeVerse/README.md

 ### Contact

-If you want to contact with me you can reach me at [Twitter](https://www.linkedin.com/in/navnit-keshav-715259258/).
+If you want to contact with me you can reach me at [Linked in](https://www.linkedin.com/in/navnit-keshav-715259258/).

 ### License